 The chart below shows the historical leverage ratios of the Plan.
-Both leverage ratios have gradually increased since 2010, but the asset to payroll ratio has remained at or above 7.0 - assets are seven times member payroll - for all but one of the last six years.
+Both leverage ratios have increased since 2011, and the asset to payroll ratio has remained at or above 7.0 - assets are seven times member payroll - for all but one of the last seven years.